Arunprakash-A/self_references/ConceptClarity/readme.md

     - Hint: Out of distribution problem,

 3. Suppose we want to make a robust model.
 What are all the requirements?
-    - Hint: Definition for robustness first (sensitivity to small change in something!)
+    - Hint: Definition for robustness first (sensitivity of the performance of the model to small changes (in something)!)
-    - Elaborating the experimental setup with evalaution suite
+    - Elaborating the experimental setup with evaluation suite